code-pushup/cli/packages/plugin-lighthouse/README.md

 For a complete list the [official documentation of CLI flags](https://github.com/GoogleChrome/lighthouse/blob/main/readme.md#cli-options)

-> [!NOTE]
+> [!TIP]
-> If you are used to work with the Lighthouse CLI you would pass flags like this:
+> If you are not used to work with the Lighthouse CLI you would pass flags like this:
 > `lighthouse https://example.com --output=json --chromeFlags='--headless=shell'`
 >
 > Now with the plugin it would look like this: